-These past 8 weeks I did a collaboration program with The Collab Lab.
+These past eight weeks, I did a collaboration program with The Collab Lab.

-And those 8 weeks ended.
+And those eight weeks ended.
 It's a wrap! 🎉

 This experience enriches my knowledge in the web development world.
 I learned so many things.
 Not only technical but also how to collaborate in a team.
-I also discovered more things about myself.
-About my strengths and also things that need improvement.
+I also discovered more things about myself, my strengths, and other things that need improvement.

-In this article, I want to share my journey with The Collab Lab.
+I want to share my journey with The Collab Lab in this article.

 The Collab Lab is a non-profit project collaboration program for early-career developers that runs by volunteers.

-Their main focus is guiding the participants to collaborate in creating a React project.
+Their primary focus is guiding the participants to collaborate in creating a React project.

 I am a self-taught web developer.
-So I don't have any experience in working together with other developers to build a project.
+So, I don't have any experience working with other developers to build a project.

-When I started learning React, I thought I will apply to this program when I'm ready.
+When I started learning React, I thought I would apply to this program when I was ready.